mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 Don’t you think so?

-**Person**: Oh yes! *[Laughter.]*
+**Person:** Oh yes! *[Laughter.]*

-**Katagiri**: So, provisional being, in a different term, that means eternal possibility.
+**Katagiri:** So, provisional being, in a different term, that means eternal possibility.
 Provisional being means we don’t know tomorrow, even a few minutes from now.
 We don’t know our life after going out of this [zendo](glossary#zendo), because we are provisional beings.
 When you are sitting here listening to Buddha’s teaching, this is just a provisional being.
 And then when you go out, this is also provisional being. [...]
 That means, possibilities.
 Wonderful possibilities, in which you can animate you, or you can kill you.
 Do you understand?
 Provisional being is not a teaching which creates pessimism.

-**Person**: That’s like taking each moment as it comes [...]?
+**Person:** That’s like taking each moment as it comes [...]?

-**Katagiri**: Always practice [in the present].
+**Katagiri:** Always practice [in the present].
 Wonderful.
 Beautiful.
 If you feel sad, okay... it’s not okay, it’s not easy, but there is another possibility there in the moment.
 In the moment, possibility. [*Unintelligible*].

 #### 1:01:36

-**Question**: [Roshi](glossary#roshi)?
+**Question:** [Roshi](glossary#roshi)?
 You speak of the concept of [no-self](glossary#no-self), and at the same time, constantly refer to the idea of past lives.
 And somehow I have difficulty reconciling them.

-**Katagiri**: No-self doesn’t mean to ignore the existence of self, ignore the existence of subject.
+**Katagiri:** No-self doesn’t mean to ignore the existence of self, ignore the existence of subject.
 There is still perception of understanding of the self, understanding of the subject.
 And if you understand the self through the present life, you can realize how sublime it is, how unfathomable your self is; [you understand that] you cannot understand yourself according to present time, because your life is pretty broad.
 Sometimes you don’t understand [yourself].
 Sometimes you understand who you are, but strictly speaking you *don’t* understand who you are, because your life has been connected with past life.

 But if we say it like this, immediately we think there is something which exists for long, from the past, through the present, to the future.
 That is *perception of a soul*, okay?
 So, I don’t think so.
 But even though *no soul* – still, there is.
 You cannot attach to the soul, but you cannot attach to no-soul.
 Do you understand?
 You cannot have perception of the object or non-object.
 You cannot have perception of thinking or non-thinking.
 You cannot say so.